fieldtrip/website/walkthrough.md

     cfg.channel = 'EEG';
     ic_data = ft_componentanalysis(cfg, cleandata);

 The ICA will return as many components as you put channels in.
-Each component consists of a component timecourse for every trial (ic_data.trial) together with a single topography (ic_data.topo
+Each component consists of a component time course for every trial (ic_data.trial) together with a single topography (ic_data.topo

 {% include image src="/assets/img/walkthrough/figure7.png" width="600" %}